Quantum-Accelerators/quacc/docs/user/wflow_engine/wflow_engines1.md

             return relax_job(atoms)
         ```

-        Also note that the `relax_job` function was pre-defined in quacc with a `#!Python @job` decorator, which is why did not need to include it here.
+        Also note that the `relax_job` function was pre-defined in quacc with a `#!Python @job` decorator, which is why we did not need to include it here.

     2. Because the workflow is only sent to the server with `ct.dispatch`, calling `workflow(atoms)` would run the workflow as a normal function without Covalent having any role.